emqx/hocon/SCHEMA.md

     Max = hocon_maps:get("foo.max", Conf),
     case Min =< Max of
-        true -> ok %% return true | ok to pass this validation false -> "min > max is not allowed" end.
+        true -> ok %% return true | ok to pass this validation false -> "min > max is not allowed" %% or If you need to return early, use throw(Reason) end.
 ```